-Each case is assigned 1 judge (the "judge-rapporteur") and 1 advocate general.
+In the Court of Justice, each case is assigned 1 judge (the "judge-rapporteur") and 1 advocate general.
 Cases are processed in 2 stages:

 - Written stage

-- the parties give written statements to the Court – and observations can also be submitted by national authorities, EU institutions and sometimes private individuals.
+- The parties give written statements to the Court - and observations can also be submitted by national authorities, EU institutions and sometimes private individuals.

-- all of this is summarised by the judge-rapporteur and then discussed at the Court's general meeting, which decides:
+- All of this is summarised by the judge-rapporteur and then discussed at the Court's general meeting, which decides:

-- how many judges will deal with the case (3, 5 or 15 judges (the whole Court), depending on the importance and complexity of the case).
+- How many judges will deal with the case: 3, 5 or 15 judges (the whole Court), depending on the importance and complexity of the case.
 Most cases are dealt with by 5 judges, and it is very rare for the whole Court to hear the case.

-- whether a hearing (oral stage) needs to be held and whether an official opinion from the Advocate General is necessary.
+- Whether a hearing (oral stage) needs to be held and whether an official opinion from the advocate general is necessary.

-- Oral stage – a public hearing.
+- Oral stage – a public hearing

-- Lawyers from both sides can put their case to the judges and Advocate General, who can question them.
+- Lawyers from both sides can put their case to the judges and advocate general, who can question them.

-- If the Court has decided an Opinion of the Advocate General is necessary, this is given some weeks after the hearing.
+- If the Court has decided an Opinion of the advocate general is necessary, this is given some weeks after the hearing.

 - The judges then deliberate and give their verdict.

-- General Court procedure is similar, except that most cases are heard by 3 judges and there are no Advocates General.
+- General Court procedure is similar, except that most cases are heard by 3 judges and there are no advocates general.